lakshmi2812/UNIX_shell_scripting/README.md

 The ```du``` command can be used to find out the number of 512 byte blocks used by a file.
 This command can be used with the ```-k``` flag to get the file size in kilobytes.\
 Example: ```du a.txt``` outputs the number of 512 byte blocks used by a.txt and ```du -k a.txt``` gives the file size in kilobytes.\

+We can also use the ```zip``` command to compress files.
+The ```zip``` command take atleast two arguments: the filename.zip(the file name after compressing with the .zip extension) and the original file to be compressed.
+We can compress several files and store them within the same zip file.
+How we plan to uncompress them in the future is something to think about though!\
+We can uncompress the .zip file using the ```unzip``` command.
+The unzip command produces a new uncompressed file with the same name as that of the original file.

+Example for the ```zip``` command usage: ```zip  a.zip a.txt``` produces the file a.zip\
+To uncompress a.zip, type: ```unzip a.zip```.
+This command will prompt you to enter an option to either replace the original file or rename the unzipped file and give it a different name from that of the original file to avoid confusion.\